 Diameters and albedos for asteroids detected by NEOWISE during the first seven years have been published by:

 NEOWISE survey observations were completed on July 31, 2024.
-The spacecraft was decommissioned on August 8, 2024.
+The spacecraft was decommissioned on August 8, 2024 and re-entered the Earth's atmosphere on November 1, 2024.

 During its 10.6 years of operations, NEOWISE observed the sky 21.3 complete times.
 Nearly 1.6 million infrared measurements were made of over 44,000 different solar system objects including 1598 NEOs and 291 comets.